Steichen … A Century in Photography (1980)

 Fighting the Mob: The Story of Carmen Basilio (2000)

-Legendary boxer Carmen Basilio could not be bought by the mob-backed International Boxing Commission and it cost him plenty in time, money and even a shot at the title.
+Legendary boxer Carmen Basilio could not be bought by the mob-backed International Boxing Commission and it cost him plenty of time, money and even a shot at the title.
+But the press, then the public, and finally the politicians intervened.
+He either got a title shot or they’d ban boxing.
+Basilio won world titles in the welterweight and middleweight divisions, including one against the great Sugar Ray Robinson.

-Basilio is a personal friend and I served as a consultant and on-camera interviewee for this ESPN documentary.
+Basilio was a personal friend, my hometown, and he asked me to be his consigliere when ESPN came to interview him.
+I served as a consultant and on-camera interviewee for the documentary.
 Narrated by actor PAUL SORVINO, with music by ERIC MINGUS, Fighting the Mob is repeatedly broadcast on ESPN Classics.

 To view the entire program, go to: http://www.youtube.com/watch?v=DZbWEm-Y6HY&sns=em

 The film is archived at the International Boxing Hall of Fame (Canastota, NY).
-It is also included in the World Boxing Archive, was selected by Pound for Pound Videos, “Boxing’s Best Documentaries & Shows” (www.P4PGreatlist.doc), MMA Underground: “The Best Boxing Documentaries,” and is cited often in numerous websites.
+It is also included in the World Boxing Archive, was selected by Pound for Pound Videos, “Boxing’s Best Documentaries & Shows” (www.P4PGreatlist.doc), and MMA Underground: “The Best Boxing Documentaries.’
+It is cited often in numerous websites.

 Honduran Hope (2000)